jakobsj/TemporalCT-ContinuousGR.Reconstruction/README.txt

 1. From https://zenodo.org/record/1204088 download the data set GoldenRatioDataset.zip an unzip to obtain a directory called GoldenRatioDataset.
-This is the datapath referred to in the code, to which the "datapath" variable should be set.
+This is the datapath referred to in the code.

 2. From the Github repository holding this code either clone or download zip file to the GoldenRatioDataset directory and unzip to obtain a